 A lot of water has flowed under the bridge since the first family outings on Lake Biscarrosse (Gironde, France) aboard Surprise and Requin.
 The young sailor studying composite materials at the sea-focused high school Lycée de la Mer Gujan-Mestras met sailor and entrepreneur Lalou Roucayrol, who gave a lecture there in September 2010.
 Ten years later, their collaboration is still going strong, and within the team, passing the baton is a matter of course.
 This is because since then, Quentin has earned his stripes, acquired one by one over the years in a story that he wrote himself.
 First, he was a crewman on the Ocean Fifty ex-Arkema 1, then the pilot of the experimental Arkema 3 prototype, built with Elium® resin, winning an honorable sixth place in the Mini-Transat 2017.
 Upon his return, he asked to be promoted to boat captain of ex-Arkema 1 trimaran.
 “For ten years, I was limited to the Mini and the Ocean Fifty, but I know them by heart!” says this hard worker who “loves the open seas and knows how to excel when things get difficult.”

-Calm, drive, determination: This is how he is always described by his friends where he has been sailing/investing his time and employing his knowledge of composite materials every morning for the past two years.
+Calm, drive, determination: This is how he is always described by his friends where he has been sailing/investing his time and employing his knowledge of composite materials every morning during two years.
 This is a good thing, because a solo Ocean Fifty is still the most demanding event in offshore racing.
 Bon voyage, Quentin, and may the winds be good to you!

 Becomes boat captain of the Ocean Fifty Arkema 1.